cpl-kr/cass/Readme.md

 To be able to comment on scientific texts, forms have been introduced.
 Today, the paradigm of web pages has changed.
 People expect an app in the browser.
+To fulfill this expectation, one uses the previous technology.
 This project was created for this changed paradigm.
-For this purpose a GuiServer and a HTML renderer are running locally.
+For this purpose, a GuiServer and an HTML renderer are running locally.
 The GuiServer manages control and view elements of an application (button, text field, text area, image, etc.).
 Instead of rendering an HTML page as a whole, each control and view element is described and rendered separately in HTML.
 The elements are arranged in layers and can be positioned with pixel accuracy.
-The GuiServer can be addressed locally as well as remotely.
+The GuiServer can be accessed locally as well as remotely.
 Thus an application can be programmed like a desktop application.
 If a GuiServer and an HTML renderer are installed on each of the common platforms (Windows, Linux, MacOs, iOS, Android), applications can be developed platform-independently.
+A browser is no longer necessary.

 *Overwiev*